Skip to main content

 Cottage Food Law

-Wisconsin has two avenues for selling homemade food: this ruling, which allows the sale of nonperishable foods, and the pickle bill, which allows the sale of some types of canned goods.
+Wisconsin has two avenues for selling homemade food: this ruling, which allows the sale of nonperishable baked goods, and the pickle bill, which allows the sale of some types of canned goods.

-Under this ruling, home cooks can sell their nonperishable foods directly to anyone in the state, and there is no limit on how much they can sell.
+Under this ruling, home cooks can only sell nonperishable baked goods directly to anyone in the state, and there is no limit on how much they can sell.

 Selling Where can you sell homemade food products?